h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 4\.
 For this experiment turn ON **RuleFit models**, under **Model** tab the select **Save**.

 The RuleFit[2] algorithm creates an optimal set of decision rules by first fitting a tree model and then fitting a Lasso (L1-regularized) GLM model to create a linear model consisting of the most important tree leaves (rules).
-The RuleFit model helps with exceeding the accuracy of Random Forests while retaining explainability of decision trees.
+The RuleFit model helps with exceeding the accuracy of Random Forests while retaining explainability of decision trees. (**REFERENCE?**)

 ![expert-settings-rulefit-on](assets/expert-settings-rulefit-on.jpg)